roahmlab/waitr-dev/kinova_src/kinova_simulator_interfaces/kinova_planner_realtime/README.md

 * NUM_FACTORS: number of actuated&parameterized joints, Note that we assume that all actuated joints are sequentially located at the beginning of the kinematics chain.

+* DURATION: the time duration of a single planning iteration.
+Note: this must match what is set in MATLAB scripts.

 * SIMPLIFY_THRESHOLD: If the coefficient of a monomial in the polynomial zonotope is smaller than this threshold, then it will be reduced and over-approximated into the independent interval of the polynomial zonotope.

 * NUM TIME STEPS: number of time intervals split in the planning horizon (This must be an even number for the current 5-degree Bezier curve class!)